MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitgetwdfiotarget.md

 ## -description

-The AcxTargetCircuitGetWdfIoTarget function

-TBD

-given a valid pin index value, will return an *ACXTARGETPIN* ACX Object that is associated with the specified circuit.
+The AcxTargetCircuitGetWdfIoTarget function will return an WDFIOTARGET  object that is associated with the specified circuit.

 ## -parameters